bhattaman0001/Weather-Application/README.md

 # Introduction
 ## 1. APK File: [link](https://drive.google.com/file/d/1PEjGMiF1icWnSzW6TK1Pdi3OoMSLadwU/view?usp=drive_link)
 ## 2. Clone the source code and open with android studio to test
 ### - Since I have tested the application in multiple devices to check for crash and other errors, and successfully resolved them.
-But if any error happens then please to code.
+But if any error happens then please refer to code.
 ## 3. Features:
 ### - View latest weather information of your current location
 ### - Automatic fetching of weather data at your location, also other countries location wise weather data.